 8/27/14: Funchess is moving to wide receiver as a junior, but the NFL will see more value in him as a tight end.
 There are plenty of big receivers who don't have elite speed, but dangerous receiving tight ends are harder to find.

 Funchess showed some serious receiving ability in 2013.
 He was an All-Big Ten First-Team selection and the Big Ten tight end of the year.
 Funchess had 49 receptions for 748 yards and six touchdowns.
 That yardage set a Michigan record for a tight end in a single season.
 He had impressive games against Ohio State (4-41-1), Michigan State (6-66), Penn State (4-112-2) and Minnesota (7-151-1).
 Funchess has the speed to beat defenders and great length to make catches over them.

 Funchess recorded 15 catches for 234 yards and five scores as a freshman in 2012.
 He'll need should fill out his frame with another 10-20 pounds of muscle for the NFL, plus improve his run blocking.

 Jake Ryan, OLB/ILB, Michigan

-1/31/15: Ryan showed flashes of his 2012 form in 2014, and looked better on a weekly basis.
+3/7/15: Ryan showed flashes of his 2012 form in 2014, and looked better on a weekly basis.
 For the year, he totaled 112 tackles with 14 tackles for a loss, two sacks, two forced fumbles, one interception and three passes broken up.
 Ryan had three tackles for a loss with double-digit tackles against Penn State and Utah.
 He is a tough run-defender who needs to improve his pass coverage for the NFL.
 Ryan was solid at the East-West Shrine and ran faster than expected at the Combine.

 8/23/14: After an ACL tear in spring practice of 2013, Ryan made his return to the field in amazingly quick fashion.
 In a limited role against Penn State in early October, he had three tackles and a tackle for a loss.